mtlynch/mtlynch.io/content/retrospectives/2023/11/index.md

 ### I'm a weird mechanical keyboard person now

-In Lex Fridman's interview with Guido von Rossum, Fridman has an extended aside about how much he loves his Kinesis keyboard.
-So much so that he brings it with him on places to work rather than use his laptop's built in keyboard.
+In Lex Fridman's interview with Guido von Rossum, Fridman has an extended aside about how much he loves [his Kinesis keyboard](https://twitter.com/lexfridman/status/1206238129180549120?lang=en).
+He loves it so much so that he brings it with him on flights because he'd rather lug around a giant keyboard than use his laptop's built-in keyboard.

 I've been using a Microsoft Natural Keyboard Pro of some variation since I was 14 years old.
 I'd never tried a mechanical keyboard, and I've never tried a physically split keyboard.